 Welcome to an essential node of the Pandeism index!!

-(not unlike most of its counterparts in other faiths) was written at a time when the tools
+of the theistic faiths were written at a time when the tools

 were inadequate to supply any reason to suspect that the sky

 of a great dome